 - 7. Issues permits for construction based upon approval of construction documents and/or other data.
 The issuance of a permit shall not prevent the building official from requiring the correction of errors in the construction documents and/or other data.
 The building official is also authorized to prevent occupancy or use of a structure where building code violations exist. - 8.
 Performs, or causes to be performed, inspections of construction or work for which a permit is required.
-For the work to proceed, each portion of such work shall remain accessible and exposed for inspection purposes until approved by the building official. - Requires special inspections for certain structural elements of a project, in addition to standard construction inspections, and for work which is deemed to involve unusual hazards or conditions. - 10.
+For the work to proceed, each portion of such work shall remain accessible and exposed for inspection purposes until approved by the building official. - 9.
+Requires special inspections for certain structural elements of a project, in addition to standard construction inspections, and for work which is deemed to involve unusual hazards or conditions. - 10.
 Issues notices of violation which require correction of work being done contrary to the provisions of the codes, or being done without a valid permit.
 If the circumstances warrant, the building official may order work to be stopped by written notice. - 11.
-Issues Certificates of Occupancy for buildings or structures which have been inspected and found to have no violations of the codes or other laws that are enforced by the public authority.
-This includes new or remodeled buildings or structures, additions and existing buildings that have changed occupancy classification. - 12.
-Orders discontinuance of the use of any building or structure that is being used contrary to the provisions of the codes, or which is structurally unsafe or otherwise dangerous to human life.
+Authorizes use and occupancy for buildings or structures which have been inspected and found to have no violations of the codes or other laws that are enforced by the public authority.
+This includes new or remodeled buildings or structures, additions and existing buildings that have changed occupancy, use or risk category classification. - 12.
+Orders discontinuance of the use of any building or structure that is being used contrary to the provisions of the codes, or which is structurally unsafe or otherwise deemed a hazard.
 May initiate abatement proceedings to cause unsafe structures to be repaired, rehabilitated, demolished or otherwise removed.

-NEVADA STATE FIRE MARSHAL
+NEVADA STATE FIRE MARSHAL DIVISION

-The Nevada State Fire Marshal Division provides non-structural fire and life safety plan review and inspections for a variety of projects throughout the state, including state-owned and occupied buildings, hospitals and other health care facilities, certain public and private schools, and colleges and universities.
-The State Fire Marshal's duties and responsibilities are outlined in NRS 477.030.
+The Nevada State Fire Marshal Division provides non-structural fire and life safety plan review and inspections for a variety of projects throughout the state, including state-owned and occupied buildings, hospitals and other health care facilities, licensed childcare facilities, certain public and private schools, and colleges and universities.
+The Nevada State Fire Marshal Division's duties and responsibilities are outlined in NRS 477.030.